pragma-/pbot/doc/VirtualMachine.md

 Additionally, if you'd prefer not to use libvirt, this guide will also demonstrate equivalent Linux system commands and QEMU commands.

-### Vagrant (experimental)
+### Vagrant
 A much simpler and easier method to install the virtual machine is to use the Vagrant virtual machine management and provisioning framework.
-Under the [pbot-vm/vagrant/](../applets/pbot-vm/vagrant) directory I have created a few `Vagrantfile` VM configuration and provisioning scripts.

-These scripts are currently highly experimental and some pbot-vm features are not yet fully implemented, such as snapshotting and disabling the network.
-However, if you want to quickly test out the PBot virtual machine with just a couple of simple easy commands, read the [PBot Vagrant guide](../applets/pbot-vm/vagrant/README.md) instead.
+To install the PBot virtual machine with just a couple of simple easy commands, read the [PBot Vagrant guide](../applets/pbot-vm/vagrant/README.md) instead.

 ## Host vs guest
  * `host`: your physical Linux system hosting the virtual machine